timblair/cv/README.md

 ## Personal Profile

-I am a generalist developer and web architect with experience of every aspect of large-scale web-based application development and planning, from initial concept, application architecture and development, through to the operational concerns of datastores and hosting platforms.
-Also a strong team leader, focusing on marrying development best-practices with the business goals of the project in hand.
-I also have experience working at senior management level, including elements of strategic planning.
+I am a senior software architect with broad experience of every aspect of large-scale web-based application strategy, planning, development, and maintenance.
+I have defined and delivered high-level strategic and technical roadmaps for programmes of work, leading teams to deliver effective solutions.

-The languages I have spent most time with over the past few years are Ruby and ColdFusion, but during that time I have also spent time using Perl, Java and JavaScript, and am generally happy learning and working with any imperative language.
-I have plenty of experience working with MySQL and Redis as datastores, memcached for application caching, and RabbitMQ for messaging and job-processing systems.
-I have recently been spending time investigating Go as a system language, and have a strong interest in using it further.

-I am a keen sportsman: in 2013 I took part in a 2-day race across Scotland on foot and by bike to raise money for Epilepsy Research UK, and have competed at the highest level at the sport of Ultimate Frisbee, by representing Great Britain at both European and world-level competition.

-## Technologies and Skills

-* Ruby, ColdFusion, Perl, JavaScript, Java
-* MySQL, Redis, Sphinx, memcached, RabbitMQ
-* HTTP and HTTP-based APIs, JSON, XML, SOA
-* Apache, nginx, Passenger, Heroku
-* Software architecture
-* Team leadership, team development and communication
-* Agile development methodologies, Kanban, Scrum
+I have worked in a product owner role, and have an excellent understanding of the interplay between technical and product to produce solutions in line with, or exceeding users' needs, and am comfortable communicating and translating between technical and non-technical audiences.

-## Project Examples
+## Work History

+#### Lead Technical Architect at GDS (2016–present)

+After joining GDS as a Technical Architect in 2016, I quickly moved in to the position of Lead Technical Architect for the GOV.UK programme on an interim basis, to lead the technical work of maintaining the high quality bar of GOV.UK as the UK governments flagship, award-winning website.
+My role has included:

+* Leading a team of four senior technologists (Technical Architects and Lead Developers) to guide and support the forty technologists working on the GOV.UK programme to ensure the continued delivery of the development work required to support and improve.

+* Setting architectural goals, and defining the technical and platform strategy to allow GOV.UK to continue to meet the changing demands of both government and citizens.

+* Maintaining and improving the security of GOV.UK by increasing awareness of security concerns and risks, including setting up a regular schedule of application and infrastructure penetration tests, and by working with other departments to trial a form of intelligence-led testing new to government.

+* Managing technical and information risks, including lead roles in GDPR readiness preparations, and ongoing information assurance issues.

+* Responsibility for managing and reducing the large levels of technical debt that had accumulated within GOV.UK during the initial build phase.

+* Working with lead delivery and product managers to identify the technical requirements of the product and delivery roadmaps, while maintaining a strong focus on the user needs of the platform.
+Defining project mission scopes, objectives, and team makeups, and supporting those teams throughout the delivery process.

+* Supporting the Technical Architecture community within GDS at a time when there was no Head of Community in position, ensuring that communication across GDS remained efficient, that programmes were effectively resourced, and that recruitment of new architects continued.

+* Defining consistent cross-organisation patterns, tools, and processes for use by GDS teams when building and operating services.
+Responsible for ensuring GOV.UK adoption of these standardised practices.

+* Taking ownership of undersupported parts of GOV.UK such as Licensing, setting up a maintenance programme, while leading the architecture work of the Discovery and Alpha phases of a potential replacement.
+This led to a need to convince senior GDS management that Licensing wasn't a service that GOV.UK (or GDS) should continue to provide.
+Transition of the functions of the service to other central and local government departments is in progress.

+* Engaging with cross-government leaders on technical decisions which affect departments and users outside of GOV.UK's direct remit, such as working towards the retirement of TLS 1.0/1.1, and on setting cross-government standards, such as the API technical and data standards.

+#### Venntro _(was Global Personals)_ (2008–2016)

+Throughout my time at Venntro, I moved through three different roles: lead developer, technical product owner, and technical architect.
+Throughout all roles, I lead the development of the White Label Dating platform, including setting technical direction, supporting developers, and ensuring the availability and security of the platform.
+I also worked at a senior management level throughout my time at Venntro, constantly liaising with other departments and senior managers in terms of planning company strategy and direction.

-* **WhiteLabelDating**: Designed, built and supported the WhiteLabelDating (WLD) platform from the ground up: a multi-tenant online dating application which now supports 14,500 sites with revenues in excess of £50m/year, and with a 180-person company grown alongside to support it.
-The core platform is based on ColdFusion, with a series of supporting Ruby applications and background processes.
+* **WhiteLabelDating**: Lead the design and build of the WhiteLabelDating (WLD) platform from the ground up: a multi-tenant online dating application which supported 25,000 sites, a new member signing up every 3.5 seconds, with revenues in excess of £50m/year, and with a 180-person company grown alongside to support it.

-* **WLD mobile web application**: Designed, project managed and — working with a team of 15 — created a new mobile web application and service layer for WLD.
+* **WLD mobile web application**: Architected, project managed and — working with a team of 15 — built a new mobile web application and service layer for WLD.
 Created a SOA-based architecture, build on top of a REST API exposing business logic from the core ColdFusion WLD application.
 The stack consisted of 4 Ruby-based services, communicating via HTTP and JSON, with a Node.js